Actions you can take to keep safe...

 - Choose car insurance that provides you with a telematics system (black box).
 Not only can this make your insurance cheaper but having one fitted to your car can potentially save your life if you are ever involved in a serious collision.
 A black box also gives you a good excuse for telling your mates to stop asking you to drive faster and will make it far more likely that your vehicle gets recovered if it is ever stolen.

-- Make sure your passengers understand that when you are driving they need to follow your safe rules - write your rules down and display them in your car if it helps to get the message across.
+- Make sure your passengers understand that when you are driving they need to follow your safe rules e.g. everyone always wears a seatbelt.
+Write your rules down and display them in your car if it helps to get the message across.
+Check out MyCarMyRules for more information.

 - If you are learning to drive, or have passed your test recently, sign up to a free national trial to improve your driving.
 You will improve your driving and get the chance to win some fantastic prizes.
 Watch this video to find out more.